Shabirahmad1676/ViroWithExpo/README.md

 1. Scan a registered marker image with your camera
 2. AR content (3D models, videos, info) appears over the marker
 3. Interact with AR elements (tap, drag, rotate)

+### Interest-Based Personalization
+- New users select interests upon first login
+- Content in the "Discover" feed is tailored to these interests
+- Managed via `Intrest.jsx` and `user_interests` table

 ### Billboard Management
 - Businesses create billboard entries in Supabase